stennety/mywebsite/_posts/2015-09-22-autopublish-wordpress-posts-after-an-interval-of-silence.md

 ---
-layout: post
+layout: "post"
-title: Autopublish WordPress posts after an interval of silence
+title: "Autopublish WordPress posts after an interval of silence"
 ---

 Having periodically posts without much effort is easy to reach with the WordPress API.
 I will describe here what's the use case and which solution I use.

 <!--more-->

 ## The problem of scheduled publishing